The monster entries contain the following information:

 G-Series Apperances: Each film in the Godzilla series the monster has appeared in (in all incarnations) is listed by number of the film in the series.
+Godzilla himself will not have this listed as, y'know, Godzilla's in all of them.

 Height, Length, and Wingspan: Self explanatory.
 These are always given in meters.
 Where there is conflicting information about these, I use my own judgement.
 Sometimes information will be logically inconsistent - such as the VS-2/3 Godzilla having a tail that's 32m longer than it was in the 80's, but the overall length is given as the same - and I do some basic math to fix that.
 Other times I just have to figure stuff out on my own completely, although this isn't offten.

 Weight: Weights are always given in metric, because... well, duh.
-Monster weights are almost always given in metric tons, but I don't feel the need to specify that they're metric tons in the bios because... why would I mix imperial and metric units in a franchise that always gives the stats of its monsters in metric?
+Monster weights are always given in metric tons, but I don't feel the need to specify that they're metric tons in the bios because... why would I mix imperial and metric units in a franchise that always gives the stats of its monsters in metric?

 Abilities: The total scope of any given monsters abilities are hard to define, and I don't garauntee my criteria are consistent or objective.
 All named battle techniques get tossed in, of course, as does flight, which is a very specialized thing.
 Swimming is something you can be bad at but for Earthlings, at least, simply existing in water isn't really much of a feat.
 Physical techniques usually won't get listed unless it's some kind of special or signature move, like the kangaroo kick or w/e.
 Essentially, try to think of the list of abilities like pokemon moves.
 I may make amends to the criteria of how to list this stuff later on, but for now that's good enough.